Speed Cleaning Tips From Professional Cleaners

 Dress for Success

 Professional cleaners dress for the job in comfortable, washable clothing designed for work.
 Check out their supportive shoes and kneepads.
-Goggles and gloves protect against chemicals.
+Goggles and gloves protect against chemicals, while a cleaning apron keeps tools and supplies at their fingertips.

 Clean catch-as-catch can and clothing tends to catch it!
 End the era of bleach-stained sweatshirts and dripping nightgowns.
 Set aside a "cleaning uniform", and wear it, right down to shoes, gloves and eye protection.